 How do you prefer articles to be submitted, copy and paste emails or attachments?

 An attached Word doc with source links hyperlinked from the relevant text.

 What information will you need from me to process payments?

 Is there a limit to submissions?

-No limit, but I can only buy 30-40 per month at this time.
+No limit, but we only buy 30-40 per month at this time.
 You are encouraged to submit your idea before writing it and see if it will be approved.

 Help Promote Us

 If you want to help me out and push TopTenz to the next level, please promote it when possible.
 How you ask?

 - Add Toptenz.net to you Google Plus account as a site where you write/work, such as a writer has done here: https://plus.google.com/108149105856126737497/about.

 - Add Toptenz.net on your Facebook page as a site you contribute to, see Mike Floorwalker’s page: https://www.facebook.com/mike.floorwalker/about?section=education

 - Follow us on social sites and bookmark your articles and bookmark other articles too, if you like.

 - We have accounts everywhere so follow, subscribe, or whatever.
 We need the support of our writers.